fiap-9soat-snackbar/eks/README.md

-# EKS Provisioning and Application Deployment
+# EKS Provisioning and Application Deployments

 This repository is used to provision an EKS cluster on AWS using Terraform and deploy an application using Helm.
 It is organized into several modules to separate the concerns of infrastructure provisioning and application deployment.